GabyEstrada/GabyEstrada.github.io/_posts/2023-10-28-The_lost_art_of_closing.md

-# The Lost Art of Closing by Anthony Iannarino
+# "The Lost Art of Closing" by Anthony Iannarino

 It took me months to finally plow through this book.
 I ended up reading most of it in one seating while taking a Vonlane to San Antonio, Texas.